 My readers are people from all over the world.
 I guess it’s meant for people who find me interesting and who share my thoughts.
 Some are probably just curious and some would love to learn something new.
 My blogs are diverse as you said.
 I write everything that I’d like to express, my thought, my travels (I blogged during my 3 months backpacking trough Thailand) and right now I’m writing new daily posts about my fasting experience.

 So yes it’s diverse and maybe this is not the best thing that I have no specific audience, but I do this from my soul, which is everything else but specific.
 It’s big, raw and diverse.
 I’m learning and growing every day and I love how life is one big bundle of joy, if we really want it to be.
-If you would like to join me on my journey of spreading the word about positivity to the world just visit my blog or follow me on instagram or youtube.
+If you would like to join me on my journey of spreading the word about positivity to the world just follow me on instagram or youtube.

 Thanks so much Matthias for sharing and exchanging our experiences.
 Hope to see you soon again in my home country Slovenia.
 Much love to you all and thanks for taking the time to read my story, Špela.